-This work, conducted in October 2011 is the second of two sampling sessions for Programmatic Arthropod Monitoring and Assessment at the Haleakalā High Altitude Observatories and Haleakalā National Park conducted in 2011.
-The goal is to monitor the arthropod fauna at the proposed ATST site and along the HALE Road Corridor, identify Hawaiian native arthropod species or habitats, if that may be impacted construction or operation of the ATST, and detect and identify alien invasive arthropod species that could have adverse impacts on the flora and fauna on Haleakalā.
+This work, conducted in March 2012 is the first of two sampling sessions for Programmatic Arthropod Monitoring and Assessment at the Haleakalā High Altitude Observatories and Haleakalā National Park conducted in 2012 and continues monitoring that began in 2009.
+The goal is to monitor the arthropod fauna at the proposed ATST site and along the HALE Road Corridor, identify Hawaiian native arthropod species or habitats, if any, that may be impacted by construction or operation of the ATST, and detect and identify alien invasive arthropod species that could have adverse impacts on the flora and fauna on Haleakalā.
 Programmatic Arthropod Monitoring studies is being coordinated and conducted with the approval of HALE staff biologists.

-Sampling of arthropod habitats was approved in a permit obtained from the Department of Land and Natural Resources (Permit # FHM10-229) issued in June, 2010 and the National Park Service (Permit # HALE-2010-SCI-0001) issued on March 22, 2010.
-Sampling began on October 17, 2011 and was completed on October 22, 2011.
+Sampling of arthropod habitats was approved in a permit obtained from the Department of Land and Natural Resources (Permit # FHM11-262) issued in June, 2011 and the National Park Service (Permit # HALE-2010-SCI-0001) issued on March 22, 2010.
+Sampling began on March 09, 2012 and was completed on March 13, 2012.